 It’s my understanding, actually, that I may have been singled out for deep-sixing because last June or July critic Scott Weinberg may have sent Sundance a letter of complaint about me and my column.
 This, at least, is what an industry pal confided a few days ago.
 The alleged complaint presumably boiled down to the fact that a certain party or parties didn’t like my personality or my style of writing.

-The industry pal confided that Weinberg resolved to get me after a Twitter dispute that happened between McWeeny and myself after a screening of The Incredibles 2.
-I know that Weinberg is a McWeeny pal, and that he proclaimed himself an enemy of all things HE after the Oxfordgate caper of 2009.
+The industry pal confided that Weinberg resolved to get me after a Twitter dispute that erupted after a screening of The Incredibles 2.
+I know that Weinberg proclaimed himself an enemy of all things HE after the Oxfordgate caper of 2009.

 It’s my understanding that a letter of complaint was sent last summer to the Toronto Film Festival.
 I was subsequently grilled last August by a couple of Toronto press reps (who indicated the receipt of such a letter or email) about Hollywood Elsewhere and my various writings.
 After discussing things and reviewing HE’s content, Toronto (which like Sundance was also looking to approve many more “under-represented” critics) decided to drop the matter.
 Sundance never got in touch to discuss alleged grievances.

-Three days ago I wrote Weinberg, McWeeny and one other critic and asked them point blank if they’d sent a letter of complaint to Sundance and/or Toronto.
-The fact that they didn’t respond doesn’t necessarily mean anything, but it might.
+Three days ago I wrote Weinberg and asked point blank if he’d sent a letter of complaint to Sundance and/or Toronto.
+The fact that he didn’t respond doesn’t necessarily mean anything, but it might.
 Is there enough discoverable evidence out there to justify a libel lawsuit?
 Maybe, maybe not.
 But it’s worth looking into.
-Does anyone know a good libel lawyer who isn’t opposed to an occasional pro bono case?